-As a priority, find the child and the child's supporting adult.
+As a priority, find the child and the child's accompanying adult.
 Make sure that they have been told to arrive to allow sufficient time for discussion to take place prior to the hearing.
-Introduce yourself and try to find a conference room or other quiet space where the child will feel more comfortable to speak, and you can explain the process.
+Introduce yourself and try to find a conference room or other quiet space where the child will feel more comfortable to speak, and you can explain what is likely to happen.

-Explain to the child that you may have to speak to the prosecution or the YOT and obtain more information in relation to their case before you can discuss matters with them further.
+Explain to the child that you may have to speak to the prosecution or the YJS and obtain more information in relation to their case before you can discuss matters with them further.
 This may also include access to the prosecution papers via the digital system.
 It may be helpful as well to make sure they know that there could be a delay before their case is heard.

-Be aware that some youth courts have policies limiting the number of the child's family members or friends who can come into the building.
-If an unreasonable approach is being taken by security staff, speak to the usher and/or legal advisor in court who may be able to intervene.
+Be aware that some youth courts have policies limiting the number of the child's family members or friends who can come into the building (often no more than 2).
+If an unreasonable approach is being taken by security staff, speak to the usher and/or legal advisor in court who may be able to intervene and make allowances.